 - International Network for Government Science Advice (INGSA)

 - Science International

 - ISC in the News

-Political, religious and commercial pressures on both individual scientists and academic institutions are undermining the ability of researchers to work freely and without hindrance, threatening the Universality of Science Principle enshrined in ICSU’s statutes.
+Political, religious and commercial pressures on both individual scientists and academic institutions are undermining the ability of researchers to work freely and without hindrance, threatening The Principle of Freedom and Responsibility in Science enshrined in ISC’s statutes.
 Seriously concerned by this growing trend, CFRS:

-developed a principle document to frame its understanding of academic freedom
+- developed a principle document to frame its understanding/publications/statutes-and-rules-of-procedure of academic freedom

-reached out to the ICSU Membership learn about their specific national and disciplinary situations regarding the censoring of scientists and the protection of whistle-blowers
+- reached out to the ISC Membership learn about their specific national and disciplinary situations regarding the censoring of scientists and the protection of whistle-blowers

 Principle of academic freedom